-It’s been fascinating to see the changing behaviors of candidates even over the past few years.
+It’s been fascinating to see the changing behaviors of candidates over the past few years.
 It reflects the velocity of how the world is changing, with technology punctuating every part of our lives.
 It’s decreasing our attention spans, keeping us constantly entertained, and delivering results and answers faster than ever.

 With a projected 20 to 50 million additional jobs created globally by 2030, even with the layoffs we’ve seen throughout the tech industry this year, it’s crucial to know what the candidate wants and expects from the hiring process to fill your roles.

 Candidates deserve to have their time respected and feel valued – removing the burden of repetitive administrative tasks from recruiters frees them to focus where they can have the biggest impact.